 Students are expected to attend each class on a daily basis.
-If classes are missed, students must have a valid excuse from teacher or administrator.
+If classes are missed, students must have a valid excuse from the teacher or administrator.
 Students found to be not attending classes without a valid excuse (cutting classes) will be dealt with accordingly as listed below:

-- 1st offense Automatic detention.
-Parent or guardian notified.
-If Senior, off campus lunch privilege revoked for the next four (4) weeks. - ➢ 2nd offense - Two (2) day suspension - 3rd offense Up to a five (5) day suspension.
+- □ 1st offense Automatic detention.
+Parent or guardian notified; Off campus lunch privilege revoked up to the four (4) weeks. - ☐ 2nd offense Two (2) day In-School-Suspension - □ 3rd offense Up to a five (5) day suspension.
 Principal's hearing to determine continuation as Green Tech student.